Percolation Diagrams Derived from First-Principles Investigation of Chemical Short-Range Order in Binary Alloys

-In this study, we perform Monte Carlo simulations in the VCSGC ensemble over a range of temperatures and compositions, thereby developing SRO diagrams.
+In this study, we performed Monte Carlo simulations in the VCSGC ensemble over a range of temperatures and compositions, thereby developing chemical SRO diagrams.
 The computed SRO parameters can be used to determine the percolation threshold for the system with a given degree of SRO by using a polynomial fit that we have derived previously \cite{roy2024effect}.
-We can therefore gauge the deviation of the percolation threshold from that of a random solid solution.
-From the SRO diagrams, using the polynomial fit relating percolation threshold in the FCC lattice to SRO parameters, we establish a subsequent chemical percolation diagram (CPD).
-Using the CPD diagram, we can infer the passivation behavior of Cu-Rh alloy and also demonstrate how SRO can be used as a 'knob' to tune the corrosion resistance.
+We can therefore assess the deviation of the percolation threshold from that of a random solid solution.
+From the SRO diagrams, using the polynomial fit that relates the percolation threshold in the FCC lattice to SRO parameters, we establish a subsequent \emph{chemical percolation diagram}.
+Using this diagram, we can infer the passivation behavior of Cu-Rh alloys and also demonstrate how SRO can be used as a `knob' to tune the corrosion resistance.